Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/2-Terraform-Modules/_index.md

 ![AWS architecture diagram](/images/2/2/0001.svg?featherlight=false&width=100pc)

-After examining of the backbone AWS services of AnimeHub, you group the application infrastructure into the following modules: Network, Image Repository, Database, Security, Routing, App, and Web.
+After examining of the backbone AWS services of AnimeHub, you group the application infrastructure into the following modules: network, image repository, database, security, routing, app, and web.

 {{% notice note %}}
 In addition to the core AWS services used in each module, you may declare additional services or make module calls from other modules.